 - Images should be high-quality, aesthetic representations of some kind of scientific observation

-- This can be directly related to the research you do or not.
-If it’s the former, this is a great chance, for example, to convince your parents why studying C. elegans is so awesome and will change the world.
+- This can be directly related to your research or not.
+If it’s the former, this is a great chance to convince the world why your work is so awesome and how it will impact real human lives.

 - Images can be captured by any means (e.g. confocal microscope, scanning EM, data visualization, etc.)

-- Images should be the original work of the submitter and not be published or committed to a publication elsewhere
+- Images must be the original work of the submitter and not be published or committed to a publication elsewhere

 - Provide contact information and a brief caption with the image

-- Contact information includes your name, institution (if applicable), and email address (we will credit your images with your name and institution, unless you tell us otherwise.
+- Contact information includes your name, institution (if applicable), and email address.
+We will credit your images with your name and institution only, unless you tell us otherwise.
 We will use your e-mail address only to contact you should you so request.
 Your e-mail address will never be published.

 - Make sure to let us know if you want final approval of the generated caption and/or notification if your image is posted